Dope-Programmer/Hell-Racer/README.md

 #### RandomPowerUp Method:

-Since our game was mostly inspired my mario kart, we wanted a similar system with power-up:s with a random selection.
+Since our game was mainly inspired my Mario Kart, we wanted a similar system with the power-up:s where there is a random selection.
 In this method, it selects a power-up randomly based on weighted probabilities.
 This ensures that more common power-ups are selected more frequently, adding a dynamic and unpredictable element to gameplay.

 <details>
 <summary>Click to expand</summary>